ekino/autodata/gitbook/plugins/EVENT-TRACKER.md

 This plugin is aimed to handle automatically event type tag.

-As soon as the user interact with the page (click, touch), the eventTracker plugin will see if the element matches the attributes rules and then, send the tag automatically.
+As soon as the user interact with the page (click, touch), the event plugin will see if the element matches the attributes rules and then, send the tag automatically.

 ## Initialization

-eventTracker plugin needs to be initialized to be taken into account by autoData.
+event plugin needs to be declared to be taken into account by autoData.

 ```js
 autoData.init({